dhiltonp/pop/docs/source/book/problem.rst

 Finally, plugin based development allows for code to be externally extended.
 This means that a small application can be extended easily through external plugins.
 This solves the Pull Request problem.
-External developers can write code that runs in the context of another app, but can be maintained and tested separately.
+External developers can write code that runs in the context of another application, but can be maintained and tested separately.

 This allows codebases to be developed in such a way that small teams can operate in an isolated way while extending another team's code.